crypto-god-pablo/Gun-Fever/README.md

 TECHSPEC

   Pretty much all aspects of the game can be implemented as described.
 I have written pseudocode for nearly the whole program.
 The only thing that might be kinda iffy is drawing images and rotating them (I personally don't know how to do that, but I'm sure it is possible), and the CPU AI, which will be weird.
 The simplest way of controlling the CPU is by having it stationary and having its gun's aim be a function of the player's position, speed, and also a random factor, so that the CPU does not snipe you 100% of the time.
-The random factor, or the CPU's aim accuracy, will decrease as CPU_DIFFICULTY increases.
+The random factor, or the CPU's aim inaccuracy, will decrease as CPU_DIFFICULTY increases.
 Increasing CPU_DIFFICULTY will also increase the CPU's gun's fire rate and bullet damage.

   The program is object oriented and has a main method in main.js which will run when the program starts.
 The main method shows a menu screen by default, but if one of the two buttons in the menu screen (one for Singleplayer and one for Multiplayer) is pressed, then a game begins.
 Singleplayer and Multiplayer are both object classes which inherit many attributes from the Game class.
 The main method runs a Game instance by calling its update() and draw() method.